Department of Sport, Exercise and Nutrition Sciences facilities

 The laboratory overlooks a FIFA-accredited synthetic football pitch, enabling real-time event coding using Sportscode for performance analysis and packaging of synchronised video highlights.
 Data science and programming skills enable comprehensive analysis capability.

-The refurbishment of the clinical teaching spaces at La Trobe’s Bundoora and Bendigo campuses will include improvements to room acoustics, lighting and networking; a telehealth audiovisual setup including microphone, cameras, display screens and computers; technology to stream or record video for larger groups of students or professionals; and mobile telehealth hardware to allow for high quality offsite telehealth consultations.
-As part of the initiative, La Trobe academics will undertake research to improve the evidence base in telehealth.
+The facility features a telehealth audiovisual setup including microphone, cameras, display screens and computers; technology to stream or record video for larger groups of students or professionals; and mobile telehealth hardware to allow for high quality offsite telehealth consultations.